-We believe Travelers is positioned to benefit from the increased economic activity related to renewable energy by insuring more offshore wind projects globally, including offshore wind projects in the North Sea and the first U.S. offshore wind farm project, Block Island Wind Farm.
-Our Global Renewable Energy Practice - domestically and internationally - grew its gross written premiums by nearly 30% year over year.
+We believe Travelers is positioned to benefit from the increased economic activity related to renewable energy by insuring more offshore wind projects globally.
+We participate in the insurance program for the first U.S. offshore wind farm project, Block Island Wind Farm, as well as offshore wind projects in the North Sea and Asia.
+In 2020, our Global Renewable Energy Practice - domestically and internationally - grew its gross written premiums by nearly 40% year over year.